elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 -> **Note on regions and deployment templates** Before you start, you might want to read about [Elastic Cloud deployments](https://www.elastic.co/guide/en/cloud/current/ec-create-deployment.html) and check the [full list](https://www.elastic.co/guide/en/cloud/current/ec-regions-templates-instances.html) of regions and deployment templates available in Elasticsearch Service (ESS).

 -> **Note on Elasticsearch topology IDs** Since the addition of data tiers, each Elasticsearch topology block requires the `"id"` field to be set.
-The accepted values are set in the deployment template the deployment uses, but values are closely related to the Elasticsearch data tiers.
+The accepted values are set in the deployment template that you have chosen, but values are closely related to the Elasticsearch data tiers.
 [Learn more abut Elasticsearch data tiers](https://www.elastic.co/guide/en/elasticsearch/reference/current/data-tiers.html).
-For an authoritative list of all the supported values, please refer to the deployment template definition the deployment uses.
+For a complete list of all the supported values, refer to the deployment template definition used by your deployment.

 ## Example Usage